 The miniature city model offers a virtual representation of Roseville that helps demonstrate how the city's utilities deliver service and what they are doing to address the challenges of limited resources and carbon generation.
 An interactive game show pits two teams of three against one another to see who can answer interesting questions about utility operations, sustainability efforts, and customer's opportunities to use fewer resources.

 | || Planet Protectors Comic Strip Wall |

 The Roseville Utility Exploration Center's Planet Protectors are three extraordinary kids - working together to solve mysteries and save our planet.
-You are invited to become part of the Planet Protector's club when you visit the Exploration Center as part of a school tour, First Friday Homeschool tour and during general visiting hours.
+You are invited to become part of the Planet Protector's club when you visit the Exploration Center as part of a school tour, Homeschool tour and during general visiting hours.
 Whether you're new to comic books or a longtime fan, you're going to want to get your hands on these limited edition Planet Protector books.
 Illustrated by Bernard Chang, a freelance artist and regular contributor at DC® and Marvel® Comics, these books are sure to become collector's editions.

 Find out more...

 | ||Green House Makeover |